AkashRajpurohit/clipper/README.md

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/clipper/issues/new?template=bug_report.md).
 If you feel the library is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/clipper/issues/new?template=feature_request.md) on GitHub and I'll look into it.
 Pull request are also welcome.

+## 👥 Clones
+* [clipper-sciter](https://github.com/GirkovArpa/clipper-sciter) - A sciter based clone of Clipper

+> Contact me@akashrajpurohit.com if you have cloned this project and want it to be listed here :)

 ## Where to find me?
 * [Website](https://akashrajpurohit.com/)
 * [Linkedin](https://www.linkedin.com/in/AkashRajpurohit)